emptymonkey/revsh/Documentation/BEACHHEAD.md

 6. *...wash, rinse, repeat on your way to the actual target...*
 7. Data exfiltration, modification, or destruction.

-These lists, while generally intended as overviews, always leave me feeling as though the structure of the process involved in "Initial Compromise" (step #3) is often taken for granted.
+These lists, while generally intended as overviews, always leave me feeling as though the structure of the process involved in "Initial Compromise" (step #3) is taken for granted.
 The purpose of this document is to address that gap by codifying some structure around the process involved during initial compromise.
 I refer to this as the ***Beachhead Landing Process***.
 In this document I will outline and describe each stage of this process.
 While this document may be written with a Linux server in mind as the target, this process is the same for other operating systems, albeit by leveraging different tools.

 It should be noted that the stages outlined below are meant as an enumeration of all possible steps in this process.
 A specific engagement may not have (or need) all of these stages.
 For example, when faced with a web application with command injection running as root, the operator will be able to skip from stage 1 all the way to stage 6 in one maneuver.
 In general though, most of the stages listed below will come into play in some form.